Cisco-UKI-DevX/Webex-Teams-Chatbot-built.io-Lab/README.md

-# Athena Hack ChatBot - Cisco Webex Lab Guide
+# Webex Teams ChatBot with Built.io - Lab Guide
-If at any point the guide is not clear or you get stuck, just raise your hand and one of the Cisco team will help you out.

 ## Getting Started

 These instructions will take you through the different tools and platforms used in this lab and provide you with a basic introduction to using the Cisco Webex Teams API and low code environment Built.io.
 With the aim of building a simple ChatBot.
-After completing this guide you may want to include Webex Teams in your own projects, if you do please reach out to one of our team onsite to let them know and see how we can support!

 __In this lab you will__
-1. Create a Chatbot _(webex Teams Devepoper Portal)_
+1. Create a Chatbot _(Webex Teams Developer Portal)_
 2. Create a Teams Space _(Webex Teams Desktop)_
-3. Create a built.io worklfow to control your Chatbot _(Built.io)_
+3. Create a built.io workflow to control your Chatbot _(Built.io)_

 You will need:
-* A webex Teams Account..
+* A Webex Teams Account..
 * A Webex Teams Desktop or Browser Client..
 * A Built.io account..
 * A Giphy Account..